 My yurt is at the top of the land.
-Showering is done in the river and you can give me your clothes to wash in the machine we can use in the village.
-There is electricity, way enough.
+Showering is done in the river and clothes are washed in the machine we can use in the village.
+There is electricity.

 I offer a place in a private tent and 3 meals a day (a porridge & fruit breakfast, a cooked lunch and ingredients to make your own dinner snack).
 We cook in turns.
-I cook vegetarian, and don't mind to make that vegan if a volunteer would prefer it.
+I cook mainly vegetarian, and don't mind to make that vegan if a volunteer would prefer it.

 There is also space to put your own tent, last year we already leveled some pretty nice spots :)

-I want to invite you to slowly get used to these mountains and to the life here.
-Most people find it challenging to adapt to the weather, the steep slopes, the culture and the lack of the comforts from back home can be challenging.
+I want to invite you to the mountain life here.
+The steep slopes, weather conditions and the lack of the comforts from back home can be challenging.
 But the reward can be great.

 If you want to visit my place, please send me a personal message with the answers to the following questions.

 What attracts you to spending time in nature?

 What is your experience with camping and back-to-basic living? (please be specific)

 What do you think will be challenging for you?